Vector search in Azure AI Search

 What is the embedding space?

 Embedding space is the corpus for vector queries.
-Within a search index, it's all of the vector fields populated with embeddings from the same embedding model.
+Within a search index, an embedding space is all of the vector fields populated with embeddings from the same embedding model.
 Machine learning models create the embedding space by mapping individual words, phrases, or documents (for natural language processing), images, or other forms of data into a representation comprised of a vector of real numbers representing a coordinate in a high-dimensional space.
 In this embedding space, similar items are located close together, and dissimilar items are located farther apart.

 For example, documents that talk about different species of dogs would be clustered close together in the embedding space.
 Documents about cats would be close together, but farther from the dogs cluster while still being in the neighborhood for animals.
 Dissimilar concepts such as cloud computing would be much farther away.
 In practice, these embedding spaces are abstract and don't have well-defined, human-interpretable meanings, but the core idea stays the same.